FusionAuth/fusionauth-site/site/docs/v1/tech/admin-guide/cli.md

 * lambdas (coming soon)

 The CLI is designed to work with complex version controlled configuration and includes support for localized content.

+## Source Code

+The FusionAuth CLI is open source.

+You can view the source code here: https://github.com/FusionAuth/fusionauth-node-cli

+You can view the npm package here: https://www.npmjs.com/package/@fusionauth/cli